vincentbernat/vxfld/doc/source/vxrdctl.rst

   Displays vxrd's runtime configuration.
 Providing a parameter prints a single configuration option.

-peers
+peers [<vni>]
   Shows the list of VTEP peers reported back by the service node.
 This command is only available in head end replication mode.

+show
+  Displays a snapshot of vxrd's runtime configuration.

-vxlans
+vxlans [<hrep>]
-  Shows the current set of VXLANS the registration daemon has reported to the service node.
+  Shows the current set of VXLANs the registration daemon has reported to the service node.
+Appending ``hrep`` to this command prints the HREP addresses from the bridge table when head end replication is enabled.

 SEE ALSO